shailesh120/ECE-425-Final-Project---Shailesh-Alagan/README.md

 Pictures of the setup are shown below:

 ![Setup with Keypad.](./Final_Proj_Calculator_2/images/IMG_2994.jpg)
+This shows the full setup with the keypad.

 ![Keypad.](./Final_Proj_Calculator_2/images/IMG_2995.jpg)
+This shows just the keypad.

 Pictures of the results from the terminal are shown below:

 ![Starting Screen.](./Final_Proj_Calculator_2/images/firstscreen.png)
+This shows the starting screen.

-![Final Result after inputting from the keypad](./Final_Proj_Calculator_2/images/adding.png)
+![Final Result after inputting from the keypad](./Final_Proj_Calculator_2/images/adding.png) This shows the final result after inputting all values from the keypad.

 ![Screen Cleared.](./Final_Proj_Calculator_2/images/clear.png)
+This shows the screen once we hit the clear button.

 We had a few issues while making this project.
 Some include the following: